 Once you've logged in, you'll be taken back to the Zap creation steps and it should look something like this (notice your Dash account is now filled in, including your email address):

 If all looks good, press Continue

-In the next screen, you can choose to only trigger the zap if the asset meets a specific attribute criteria (e.g. if its a certain value in a drop-down list, or is in a certain folder.
-If you want to filter in this way, choose your criteria using the "Attribute For Asset Criteria" field.
+In the next screen, you can choose to only trigger the zap if the asset meets a specific field criteria (e.g. if its a certain value in a drop-down list, or is in a certain folder.
+If you want to filter in this way, choose your criteria using the "Field For Asset Criteria" field.